marcuxyz/mvc-flask/docs/quickstart.md

     ├── index.html
 ```

-**By default, the mvc_flask assumes that your application directory will be app and if it doesn't exist, create it!
+**By default, the flask_mvc assumes that your application directory will be app and if it doesn't exist, create it!
 If you can use another directory, you can use the path parameter when the instance of FlaskMVC is initialized.
 E.g:**

 ```python
 mvc = FlaskMVC()